Chucks1093/Chucks1093/README.md

 - Building frontend applications from existing designs and APIs
 - Turning unfinished MVPs into usable products
-- Refactoring messy or fragile codebases
+- Refactoring unstructured or fragile codebases
 - Improving performance, reliability, and developer experience
 - Integrating APIs and fixing frontend backend issues
 - Shipping features safely on live products with users